Kia Soul Insurance Rates

 Rates are averaged for all Kia Soul models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Low Cost Kia Soul Insurance
+How to Shop for the Best Cheap Kia Soul Insurance

-Below is a review of the concepts that were covered in the above illustrations.
+The following is a quick review of the ideas that were touched on in this article.

-- Teenage drivers are the costliest to insure, possibly costing $408 each month if full coverage is included
+- Teens are expensive to insure, costing up to $408 per month if comprehensive and collision insurance is included

-- It is possible to save around $150 per year simply by quoting online well ahead of the renewal date
+- It is possible to save up to $150 per year just by shopping early and online

 As you’ve learned from the information above, many different factors impact your Kia Soul car insurance costs.
 The state you live in, your age, and even the model year of your Kia Soul will change what you pay for insurance.